The Partially Examined Life: a podcast, a new book, an antidote to doomscrolling

 Cheers to 15 more years of philosophy discussion!

 Note: I was provided a free review copy of the book The Partially Examined Life a few weeks ahead of its publication by its editor.
 And links to Amazon, when included in this post, may include affiliate tracking information from my Amazon account.
 If you prefer to buy the book without such a tracking link, no problem, here you go: clean Amazon link.
-Once print copies are available, I’ll also include a Bookshop.org link here.
+To purchase a print copy while supporting a local book store, use this Bookshop.org link.

 Leave a Reply